OfficeDev/hands-on-labs/O3654/O3654-1 Connect to Microsoft Graph on a Windows 10 app/Lab.md

 Next, you'll include files in your project that will handle the authentication process.

-###Add the Authentication folder and its files
+###Add the Authentication folder and its file

 1. In **Solution Explorer**, choose the project and, from the short-cut menu, choose **Add** > **New Folder**.
 2. Name the folder Authentication.
 3. Choose the Authentication folder and, from the short-cut menu, choose **Add** > **Existing item**.
-4. Navigate to the folder in this Code Challenge named Authentication, and choose all the files contained in it:
+4. Navigate to the folder in this Code Challenge named Authentication (C:\git\training-nda\O3654\O365f-1 Connect to Microsoft Graph on a Windows 10 app\Authentication), and choose this file:
-	- AccountSession.cs
-	- AppConfig.cs
-	- IOAuthRequestStringBuilder.cs
 	- OAuth2AuthenticationProvider.cs
-	- OAuthErrorHandler.cs
-	- OAuthRequestStringBuilder.cs
-5. Choose **Add**.

-###Add the Web folder and its files

-1. In **Solution Explorer**, choose the project and, from the short-cut menu, choose **Add** > **New Folder**.
-2. Name the folder Web.
-3. Choose the Web folder and, from the short-cut menu, choose **Add** > **Existing item**.
-4. Navigate to the folder in this Code Challenge named Web, and choose all the files contained in it:
-	- IWebAuthenticationUi.cs
-	- WebAuthenticationBrokerWebAuthenticationUi.cs
 5. Choose **Add**.

 ###Add the Constants file